ChernXi/AI07_Project_3-Image-Classification/README.md

 |        :---:        |     :---:      |     :---:      |
 | MobileNetV3-based   |  99.6%~99.8%   | 8 mins 20 secs |
 | Simple CNN          |  99.6%~99.7%   | 1 hours 48 mins|

+## Remarks
+From the result shown above, we see that both tranfer-learning approach and self-construct CNN approach can achieve very high accuracy in image classification.<br>
+The simple CNN model above in fact is highly simplified to save the cost of running time.<br>
+By modifying the architecture of the CNN model, it is possible to further improve the accuracy of prediction.(I actually did this, and the code attached above is itself an improved version.)<br>
+However, all this are on the price of running time.(=Your priceless living time + our world priceless natural resources!)
+Hence, I highly recommend to use the transfer-learning approach in constructing model to do image classification.